MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

 description: "Provides information for IT Pros about shared computer activation for use in shared computer scenarios, such as deploying Office 365 ProPlus with Remote Desktop Services (RDS) "
 ---

-# Overview of shared computer activation for Office 365 ProPlus
+# Overview of shared computer activation for Microsoft 365 Apps

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).